 Theater Core Requirements

 Note: THR majors may not double count THR courses within the major.
-All THR courses count either towards the degree core or the concentration, but not both.
+All THR courses count either towards the degree core or the upper-division electives in the major, but not both.

 THR 150Global Theater Histories I (Mason Core)3